OpenSourceEconomics/respy/docs/explanations/economic_model.rst

 .. role:: boldblue

-To illustrate the usage of ``respy`` to solve finite-horizon discrete choice dynamic programming (DCDP) we will outline the human capital model conceptualized in the work of Keane and Wolpin (1997, :cite:`Keane.1997`).
+To illusstrate the usage of ``respy`` to solve finite-horizon discrete choice dynamic programming (DCDP) we will outline the human capital model conceptualized in the work of Keane and Wolpin (1997, :cite:`Keane.1997`).
 Under uncertainty individuals face sequential decisions